Aime History, Family Crest & Coats of Arms

 Aime Spelling Variations

-hundred years that the English language has been standardized.
+It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Aime are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
-The variations of the name Aime include: Haines, Hains, Hain, Haine, Haynes, Hainson and others.
+The variations of the name Aime include: Haines, Hains, Hain, Haine, Haynes, Hainson and many more.

 Early Notables of the Aime family (pre 1700)